TRAX (band)

 No Min-woo and Jungwoo left the band in the period between 2006 and 2007.
 This resulted in the band becoming a duo with the remaining members being Jay and Jungmo.
 They changed their band name from The TRAX to simply TRAX.
 The duo kicked off with the release of the EPs Cold-Hearted Man (2010), Oh!
 My Goddess (2010), and Blind (2011).
 Thereafter, the members went into individual activities, with Jay pursuing acting and Jungmo collaborating with several artists.

 On March 26, 2018, TRAX changed their name to TraxX with DJ and record producer Ginjo joining the band and changing their music genre from rock to electronic dance music.

-TraxX unofficially disbanded after 2 members left SM in April 2019.
+Jay and Jungmo left SM in April 2019, putting the band's future in doubt.
+However, they re-formed ahead of their 20th anniversary in 2024.

 History

 Pre-debut

 Typhoon, Rose, and Attack were introduced initially to the public through in the 2002 Survival Audition HeeJun vs. KangTa Battle of the Century.
 The three-members were formed to debut as rock band.
 With the addition of X-mas, the four-member would debuted as rock band The Trax.
-Before making their official debuted, they made appearance on their labelmates song BoA's "Rock With You" which released in December 2003.
+Prior their official debuted, they made appearance on their labelmates song BoA's "Rock With You" which released in December 2003.

-2004–07: Debut and First Rain
+2004–2007: Debut and First Rain

-TRAX released their debut single Paradox on July 20, 2004.
+TRAX released their debut single "Paradox" on July 20, 2004.
 A few days after debuted, they held their concert on July 26 and on July 31.

-Their second single Scorpio was simultaneously releases on November 14 in Japan and November 17 in South Korea.
+Their second single "Scorpio" was simultaneously releases on November 14 in Japan and November 17 in South Korea.